Asymptotic statistics of cycles in surrogate-spatial permutations: Long Cycles

-\section{Long cycles}
+\section{Long Cycles}

-The ultimate goal of Section \ref{sec:long} is to characterize the asymptotic behaviour of longest cycles in the surrogate-spatial model.
-We will follow the classical approach of Kingman \cite{Kingman} and Vershik and Shmidt \cite{VeSh77}, and study first the asymptotic extreme value statistics of cycles under lexicographic ordering and then deduce from this the asymptotics of cycles arranged in the decreasing order of their lengths.
+The ultimate goal of Section \ref{sec:long} is to characterize the supercritical asymptotics of longest cycles (i.e., containing the fraction of points $\tilde{\nu}=1-g_\kappa^{\{1\}}\myn(R\myp)>0$, see Section~\ref{sec:cyclefraction}).
+Following the classical approach of Kingman \cite{Kingman} and Vershik and Shmidt \cite{VeSh77}, we study first the asymptotic extreme value statistics of cycles under \emph{lexicographic ordering} (see Definition~\ref{def:L-lex}) and then deduce from this the limit distribution for cycles arranged in the decreasing order of their length.

+More specifically, we will show (Theorem~\ref{thm:large_cycles_2}) that if the generating function $g_\theta(z)$ has a non-vanishing logarithmic singularity at $z=R$ \,(i.e., with $\theta^*\myn>0$ in formula \eqref{eq:g_theta_as}), then the lengths $(L_j)$ of lexicographically ordered cycles normalized by $N\tilde{\nu}$, converge (in the sense of finite-dimensional weak convergence) to the \emph{modified GEM distribution} with parameter $\theta^*\myn$ (cf.\ \cite[p.\:107]{ABT03}).
+The latter is constructed via the usual stick-breaking process but applied only to the breakable part $[0,\tilde{\nu}\myp]$ of the unit stick $[0,1]$, whereas the remaining part $[\tilde{\nu},1]$ causes delays that contribute atoms at zero to the distribution of the output random sequence (see more details in Section~\ref{sec:stick}).
+Using the well-known link between the descending extreme values of the $\GEM$ and the Poisson--Dirichlet distribution (see \cite[\S\myp5.7]{ABT03}), and noting that delays in the stick-breaking process do not affect the upper order statistics of cycle lengths, Theorem~\ref{thm:large_cycles_2} will readily imply that the ordered cycle lengths $L^{(1)}\ge L^{(2)}\ge \cdots$ weakly converge to the corresponding Poisson--Dirichlet distribution $\PD(\theta^*\myn)$ (Theorem~\ref{thm:large_cycles_1}).

+In the case $\theta^*\myn=0$, a similar argumentation works as well (see Theorem~\ref{th:law_ell_j_theta0}) but here the stick-breaking process of Section~\ref{sec:stick} is reduced to removal of the entire breakable part $[0,\tilde{\nu}\myp]$ at first success in a chain of Bernoulli trials with success probability $\tilde{\nu}$.
+Translated back to the language of descending order statistics $(L^{(j)})$, this means that there is a \emph{single giant cycle}, with length $N\tilde{\nu}\mypp(1+o(1))$, emerging in the limit $N\to\infty$ (Theorem~\ref{thm:large_cycles_0}).

+\begin{remark} Let us point out that although the supercritical regime is defined in terms of the generating function $g_\kappa(z)$ of the sequence $(\kappa_j)$, the limit distribution of long cycles (and in particular the distinction between the Poisson--Dirichlet distribution $\PD(\theta^*\myn)$ of Theorem~\ref{thm:large_cycles_1} and the degenerate distribution of Theorem~\ref{thm:large_cycles_0}) is determined entirely by the generating function $g_\theta(x)$ of the sequence $(\theta_j)$. \end{remark}